Phul Makauri: Demography

-As of 2011, Phul Makauri has a total number of 22 houses and population of 104 of which 50 include are males while 54 are females according to the report published by Census India in 2011.
+As of 2011, Phul Makauri has a total number of 22 houses and a population of 104 of which 50 include are males while 54 are females according to the report published by Census India in 2011.
 The literacy rate of Phul Makauri is 70.21% lower than the state average of 75.84%.
-The population of children under the age of 6 years is 10 which is 9.62% of total population of Phul Makauri, and child sex ratio is approximately 1000 as compared to Punjab state average of 846.
+The population of children under the age of 6 years is 10 which is 9.62% of total population of Phul Makauri, and the child sex ratio is approximately 1000 as compared to the Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 71.15% of total population in Phul Makauri.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 28 people were engaged in work activities out of the total population of Phul Makauri which includes 28 males and 0 females.
 According to census survey report 2011, 100% workers describe their work as main work and 0% workers are involved in Marginal activity providing livelihood for less than 6 months.